-Regions/nations with the most stable workforces (i.e. importing the lowest proportions of workers) are Northern Ireland, Wales, the North East, Scotland and Yorkshire & Humber: arguably areas of geographic isolation.
-In addition to Greater London, the regions with the highest levels of construction workers imported from beyond the region are the more buoyant areas of southern England (East of England and the South East).
+Regions/nations with the most stable workforces (i.e. importing the lowest proportions of workers) are Northern Ireland, Wales, Scotland and Yorkshire & Humber: arguably areas of geographic isolation.
+Regions/nations with the highest levels of construction workers imported from beyond the region are the more buoyant areas of southern England (London, East of England and the South East).